-Why do exclamation mark hairs occur?
+Where do you find exclamation mark hairs in alopecia areata?

 Dr. Jeff Donovan is a Canadian and US board certified dermatologist specializing exclusively in hair loss.
 To schedule a consultation, please call the Whistler office at 604.283.1887